 It Starts with Legal Standing

-But before we get to the grounds upon which you can contest a Will, it is important to understand exactly who can contest a Will.
-Not just anyone can contest a Will.
-In order to do so, you must have “legal standing” (i.e., a legal right or interest in the proceeding) to file a Will contest.
+But before we get to the grounds upon which you can contest a Florida Last Will and Testament, it is important to understand exactly who can bring a will contest.

 Three Grounds for Contesting a Will in Florida

-There are a number of factors to consider when deciding whether or not to file a Will contest.
-Among them are:
+Additionally, there are a number of factors to consider before deciding whether or not to file a Will contest.

 - Your reasons for contesting the Will